 Health problems associated with Obesity

-This is a combination of things like blood pressure going up, cholesterol going up...
-These things put a lot of stress on our cardiovascular system and you can think of the cardiovascular system as being kind of like a pump and pipes, and as you put more pressure into that system with blood pressure and as you put more cholesterol corrosion into the system, you’re basically taking your plumbing and you’re adding rust to it and increasing the pressure until you end up with a blowout, which is a stroke or a heart attack.
+This is a combination of things like blood pressure going up, cholesterol going up and other issues...
+These things put a lot of stress on our cardiovascular system, which is kind of like a pump and pipes in your body.
+So as you put more pressure into that system (blood pressure), and as you put more cholesterol corrosion into the system, it's a bit like a plumbing system with rust in it experiencing increasing water pressure until a blowout occurs.
+In the case of your body, that blowout might be a stroke or a heart attack.

-Basically, this is where your blood sugar starts going up and you start to get a lot of health problems from that.
-We’ll talk about this more in the next article, but essentially, your body needs glucose, or sugar, for energy.
+This is a condition in which your blood sugar starts going up, resulting in a host of health problems.
+We’ll talk about this more in another article, but essentially, your body needs glucose, or sugar, for energy.
 When blood glucose is too high, your body isn’t able to make enough insulin, which is the hormone your body uses to convert the glucose to energy.

 Other Health Issues

-There are some other things that you might not be familiar with, including asthma which can increase as weight increases, arthritis, or other inflammatory conditions.
-There are more inflammatory skin issues that can come up, such as Acanthosis nigricansareas, which is characterized by areas of the skin that just always seem to be like a little bit darker.
+There are some other issues that might seem to be less obviously associated with excess weight, including asthma which can increase as weight increases, and arthritis, or other inflammatory conditions.
+Some inflammatory skin issues may also crop up, such as Acanthosis nigricansareas, which is characterized by areas of the skin that just seem to be a little bit darker.
 This is a skin condition associated with being overweight.
-Sleep apnea which is a risk of losing the ability to get oxygen into your system while you sleep, can occur as well.
+Sleep apnea, which involves losing the ability to get oxygen into your system while you sleep, can occur as well.